ricardoues/Behavioral-Cloning/writeup_report.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to begin with simpler models and then use architectures more complex such as Lenet and NVIDIA architecture.
+The overall strategy for deriving a model architecture was to begin with simpler models and after that, use architectures more complex such as Lenet and NVIDIA architecture.

 My first step was to use a convolution neural network model with two convolutional layers and three fully connected layers.
 I thought this model might be appropriate as a starting point since that always is a good practice to start with parsimonious models.